beapaz/beapaz/README.md

-# Hi there, I'm Beatriz Paz 👋
+# Hi there, I'm Beatriz Pimentel 👋

 I'm a passionate Developer Relations professional with a love for AI, frontend development, product design, and media.
 I enjoy bridging the gap between developers and technology, and helping to create amazing developer experiences.